ZEISSER.COM

 My involvement with the internet and digital media began in the early 90's.
 I have witnessed or been involved with a few successes and many failures, which has given me a perspective that I enjoy sharing and discussing.

-I will publish content on this site whenever I have something to contribute about digital businesses or issues related to forces at work on the internet and web, particularly as they relate to the media industry.
+This is not a blog.
+I will only publish content on this site occasionally when I have something to contribute about digital businesses or issues related to the digital transformation of consumer media, retail, and service companies.

 If you have any comments, please send me an email at